 Berlin is a beautiful, vibrant city in northern Germany that is full of amazing experiences, events, and people.
 While studying abroad here, you truly get to become a part of this city every day.
 Because of its connection to history and its diverse culture, Berlin is quite a unique and exciting city and can be a great place to spend a vacation, a summer, or an entire semester visiting and exploring.

-Though every experience is different, here is a little taste of what a single day in Berlin could consist of while studying abroad:
+Though every experience is different, here is a little taste of what a typical day in Berlin could consist of while studying abroad:

 Everyday foods for Berliners differ greatly from what I was familiar with in my home in the United States, but breakfast in Europe has been one of my favorite things to adjust to.
 Many times, breakfast includes a pastry, such as a chocolate or butter croissant bought from the neighborhood market the day of or the day before.
 Simply pair this with yogurt and fruit, and a great breakfast is all set!